 Early Origins of the Longtray family

 The surname Longtray was first found in Devon at Langtree, a village and parish in the union of Torrington, hundred of Shebbear, Torrington.
 Dating back to the Domesday Book of 1086 where it was listed as Langtrewa , the place name literally means "tall tree," from the Old English words "lang" + "treow."
 Standish-with-Langtree was the name of a local government district centered on Standish, Greater Manchester, historically part of Lancashire.
 The Langtree was an ancient hundred in the south-east of the county of Oxfordshire.

 Early History of the Longtray family

-Another 131 words (9 lines of text) covering the years 117 and 1173 are included under the topic Early Longtray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Longtray research.
+Another 66 words (5 lines of text) covering the years 117 and 1173 are included under the topic Early Longtray History in all our PDF Extended History products and printed products wherever possible.

 Longtray Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Longtray include Langtree, Langtrey, Langtry and others.

 Early Notables of the Longtray family (pre 1700)